 The Electrical Engineering program participates in the Honors Program at UConn.
-The ECE Department will offer honors sections of the following courses so that the Honors Program requirements (minimum 12 credits) can be satisfied within the EE Program.
-EE Honors students must take the following four courses for 12/13 credits.
+The ECE Department will offer honors sections of the following courses so that the Honors Scholar requirements (minimum 15 credits) can be satisfied within the EE Program.
+EE Honors Scholars must take the following four courses for 12/13 credits.